 Thanks to its geographic location, fishing has long been integral part of Portuguese culture and diet.
 Tourist-wise, Portugal, and in particular the Algarve, is a fantastic fishing destination with a long season and lots of different fish and angling experiences.
 Many types of fishing experiences are provided by local fishermen who are happy to share their boats and knowledge with fishing-lovers for an unforgettable holiday experience in Portugal.

-Because of Portugal’s location on the Continental Shelf – an underwater land platform which extends to between 80 and 160 Km out to the Atlantic Ocean – there is a broad variety of water temperatures and thus, species of fish.
+Because of Portugal’s location on the Continental Shelf – an underwater land platform that extends to between 80 and 160 Km out to the Atlantic Ocean – there is a broad variety of water temperatures and thus, species of fish.
 Large predatory fish such as sharks and tuna (also dolphins, but those we won’t catch!) come in to feed on the smaller fish that live in the shallower and warmer coastal waters.
-In fact, there are hundreds of types of fish including sardines, bream, bass, octopus, mackerel, blue fish, snappers, shark, tuna, sword fish, salmon bass and plaice.
+In fact, there are hundreds of types of fish including sardines, bream, bass, octopus, mackerel, bluefish, snappers, shark, tuna, swordfish, salmon bass and plaice.

 Still doubting?
-Book now and this is what you’ll get:
+Book now and this is what you’ll get on most of the fishing tours in Portugal :

 - Take your catch of the day home and enjoy a nice and fresh BBQ – a unique experience;